ming024/FastSpeech2/README.md

 ## Implementation Issues

 There are several differences between my implementation and the paper.
 - The paper includes punctuations in the transcripts.
-However, MFA discards puntuations by default and I haven't find a way to solve it.
+However, MFA discards puntuations by default and I haven't found a way to solve it.
 - Following [xcmyz's implementation](https://github.com/xcmyz/FastSpeech), I use an additional Tacotron-2-styled postnet after the FastSpeech decoder, which is not used in the original paper.
 - The [transformer paper](https://arxiv.org/abs/1706.03762) suggests to use dropout after the input and positional embedding.
 I haven't try it yet.
 - The paper suggest to use L1 loss for mel loss and L2 loss for variance predictor losses.
 But I find it easier to train the model with L2 mel loss and L1 variance adaptor losses, for unknown reason.